How can curcumin or turmeric help you? What the research says

 Is turmeric or curcumin linked to improved survival?
 Is it linked to less cancer growth or metastasis?
 Does it enhance the anticancer action of other treatments or therapies?
 We present the evidence.

-Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of treatment response (no disease progression) during docetaxel treatment among people with advanced or metastatic breast cancer treated with oral curcumin
+Weak evidenceone or more case studies, supported by animal evidence OR small treatment effects of limited clinical significance OR studies with no controls OR weak trends of effects (this is the CancerChoices definition; other researchers and studies may define this differently) of tumor response among people with metastatic advanced cancer treated with intravenous curcumin

 Colorectal cancer